AbhishekHacks/DSA-Solutions/README.md

 # 🚀 DSA-Solutions

-This repository contains my solutions to various **Data Structures and Algorithms (DSA)** problems from platforms like **LeetCode, Codeforces, CodeChef, GeeksforGeeks, and more**.
+This repository contains my solutions to various **Data Structures and Algorithms (DSA)** problems from platforms like **LeetCode, CodingNinjas, CodeChef, GeeksforGeeks, and more**.
 I am solving these problems to strengthen my problem-solving skills and prepare for coding interviews.
 I will be updating this repository daily and try to cover all the DSA problems that is important with respect to interviews and OAs.

 ---